Celtikill/static-site/README.md

 4. **Generally sound security practice** (see notes below)

 > :warning: Security Warning :warning:
-> Do not use this for anyting you care about.
+> Do not use this blindly for anyting you care about.
 Do not host sensitive data with what I provide, or use this in production, without careful (and very simple) modification.

 **It's wise to not run anything you don't personally review and understand.**  Of special note here: